karllhughes/learn/_posts/2021-06-17-hugo-vs-gatsby.md

 One way they offer to solve this building scalability is with their cloud system, but this is an imperfect solution.

-On the other hand, Hugo prides itself to be blazing fast for building thousands of pages, so we can say (again) that Hugo here is a winner if we’re looking purley at scalability of build.
+On the other hand, Hugo prides itself to be blazing fast for building thousands of pages, so we can say (again) that Hugo here is a winner if we’re looking purely at scalability of build.

 But static sites are built, or updated, way less often than they are read, so the other important point on scalability is how well they behave under heavy load.